microsoft/diskspd/README.md

 ## VM Fleet ##

+VM Fleet 0.8 6/2017

+* get-cluspc: add SMB Client/Server and SMB Direct (not defaulted in Storage group yet)
+* test-clusterhealth: flush output pipeline for Debug-StorageSubsystem output
+* watch-cluster: restart immediately if all child jobs are no longer running
+* watch-cpu: new, visualizer for CPU core utilization distributions

 VM Fleet 0.7 3/2017

 * create/destroy-vmfleet & update-csv: don't rely on the csv name containing the friendlyname of the vd